govind1993/UdacityOpenSource/Govind/Fruit-360/README.md

-**Fruit-360 with Resnet101 Transfer Learning using PyTorch**
+# Fruit-360 with Resnet101 Transfer Learning using PyTorch #

 Predicting the fruits and Vegetables using the Resnet101 with PyTorch.
-The Fruits-360 dataset has been collected from Kaggle.
+The [Fruits-360 dataset](https://www.kaggle.com/moltean/fruits) has been collected from Kaggle.

 ## Dataset properties ##

-Total number of images: 79324.
+Total number of images: 79560.

-Training set size: 59210 images
+Training set size: 59328 images

-Test set size: 20114 images
+Test set size: 20232 images

 Number of classes: 118 (fruits and vegetables).